JasonJi831/Wisdom/README.md

 ### User Stories:
-- As a user, I want to add a student to a coordinator's student list.
-(I can add as many students as I want!)
-  --*addStudent()*
-- As a user, I want to view all students handled by a coordinator.--*getAllStudents()*
-- As a user, I want to add a course to the course work list for a specific student.-*addCourseToWorkList()*
+- As a user, I want to add a course to the course work list.-*addCourseToWorkList()*
-- As a user, I want to add a course to the course wait list for a specific student.-*addCourseToWaitList()*
+- As a user, I want to add a course to the course wait list.-*addCourseToWaitList()*
 - As a user, I want to register a course.--*registerCourse()*
 - As a user, I want to check if there are available seats in a course.--*ifSeatAvailable()*